 9:30AM & 6:00PM

-Nursery Care is provided during morning service for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.
+Nursery Care is provided during morning worship for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.

-Children's Church is also available during morning service.
-Children start in-service and are dismissed during offering.
+Children's Church is also available during morning worship.
+Children start in-worship and are dismissed during offering.

-Parking is available on Park and Elm St., the parking lot behind the church, the dentist office on Park St., Hannaford's Office building on Elm St., and the concourse.
+Parking is available on Park, Elm and Appleton, the parking lot behind the church, the orthodontist office on Park St., Hannaford's Office building on Elm St., and the concourse.

 Teaching Historic Christianity in